sebastianroming/sbstjn.github.io/_posts/2017-07-19-serverless-dynamodb-auto-scaling-cloudformation.md

         # usage: 0.75 is the default
 ```

 After your next deployment, Amazon will configure native Auto Scaling for your DynamoDB table.
-Before the native support from Amazon you had to handle Auto Scaling on your own, with a custom AWS Lambda function for example.
+Before the native support from Amazon, you had to handle Auto Scaling on your own, with a custom AWS Lambda function for example.
 But those times a finally over!